NIS2 in Estonia

 Entities operating in other listed sectors:

-Estonia's scope reflects Directive minimum sector categories without confirmed expansion beyond the baseline.
+Estonia's scope reflects all Directive sector categories and adds research institutions as a national sector beyond the Directive baseline.

 4. Size Thresholds and SME Applicability in Estonia